Nhoya/gOSINT/README.md

 ### Building On Linux

-Build gOSINT on linux is really you just need to install [dep](https://github.com/golang/dep), clone the repository and `make` and `make install`
+Build gOSINT on linux is really easy, you just need to install [dep](https://github.com/golang/dep), clone the repository and `make` and `make install`

 ### Building On Windows